 Ok, friends!
 We're in our second month of 2019, which means those New Year Resolutions that are still going strong, you've got this!
 And if you resolved to add more kale to your diet, this Chickpea Kale Greek Salad is exactly what you need to keep you on track!

-Like a delicious classic Greek salad (see my Greek-ish Salad), but knocked up a notch with the additional health benefits of kale and added protein from the chickpeas!
+This salad is like a delicious classic Greek salad (see my Greek-ish Salad), but knocked up a notch with the additional health benefits of kale and added protein from the chickpeas!

-- In a small bowl mix cumin, cayenne, paprika, and salt.
+Step 1: In a small bowl mix cumin, cayenne, paprika, and salt.

-- Bake until nice n’ crispy!
+Step 3: Bake chickpeas until they're nice n' crispy!

 Tips for Crispy Chickpeas: